yashkhadilkar/fifa-world-cup-bid-analysis/README.md

 **Visualization (Tableau):** A Tableau dashboard connects to Snowflake and provides interactive exploration of hosting similarity and historical impact.

+## Data Download and Ingestion

+Raw data must be present in GCS before running the pipeline.
+Ingest  If the bucket is already populated (as it is for the course staff), skip this section.

 ## Quick Start

 ### 1. Prerequisites